-Fit4Kids came to us because their website had become outdated and the navigation was unorganized, making it cumbersome for users seeking key resources.
+Fit4Kids, a Richmond nonprofit, were seeking a local marketing agency because their website had become outdated and the navigation was unorganized, making it cumbersome for users seeking key resources.
 Staff also cited internal pain points around technical integration and website content management.
 Their goal was to create a modern website with optimized content and site structure that would provide an easily navigable interface, clear information, and valuable resources to their target audiences (teachers, parents, volunteers, etc).